Why Does Sprouted Bread Need To Be Refrigerated?

 How to keep sprouted bread fresh

 Since your store-bought loaf of sprouted bread costs a pretty penny, you’ll want to keep it fresh for as long as possible.
-Here’s a few tips from Silver Hills Bakery:
+Here are a few tips:²

-• Keep in a cool, dry, dark place at room temperature: If you’re planning on eating your loaf of bread within 5 days or so, keep it in a dry, dark place away from sunlight.
+• Keep in a cool, dry, dark place at room temperature: If you’re planning on eating your loaf of bread within 5 days, keep it in a dry, dark place away from sunlight.
 Bread boxes are your friend.
 If you don’t have a bread box, consider keeping it in your pantry.

 • Keep the bag sealed: After grabbing a slice or two, remember to tightly seal the bag to prevent your loaf from drying out.